Towards Generalizable Surgical Activity Recognition Using Spatial Temporal Graph Convolutional Networks: Dataset

 \subsection{Preprocessing videos as Input to ST-GCN}

-We used pose estimations and confidence scores of each joint that we collected using our trained annotation network, to construct our spatial temporal graph representations.
-So, for each frame, we have the pose estimations and the confidence scores as input.
-We defined video segments Vt = (v t−15 , ..., v t−1 , v t ) of $t=90$ consequent frames at $30$ fps which equals to $3$ seconds.
+For each frame, we use the pose estimations and the confidence scores as input to construct our spatial temporal graph.
+We defined video segments $V_{t} = (v_{1} ,v_{2},..., v_{t-1} , v_{t} )$ of $t=90$ consequent frames at $30$ fps which equals to $3$ seconds.
 We set the gesture label of this segment of activity as the gesture label of the frame at time $t=90$.
-We collected these video segments in a sliding window manner with a step size of $3$ frames $(10 fps)$, and we used these segments as data input.
-For the initial segments, we pad the frames to the beginning of the video segment until it reaches the size of $90$ frames, by copying the first frame.
+We collected these video segments in a sliding window manner with a step size of $3$ frames, and we used these segments as input to ST-GCN.
+For the initial segments, we pad the frames to the beginning of the video segment by copying the first frame.